 Challenges of PrEP

-Availability of PrEP is currently extremely limited, with less than 1% of people at substantial risk of HIV infection having access to it.33
+The availability of PrEP is currently extremely limited, with less than 5% of people at substantial risk of HIV infection having access to it.45

 Where knowledge of PrEP is high, demand is also high.
 However, many people who could benefit from PrEP are still unaware of the service.

-PrEP needs to be offered as part of a package of HIV prevention services
+PrEP needs to be offered as part of a package of HIV/STI prevention services

-PrEP is not 100% effective, and therefore it needs to be delivered as part of a comprehensive package of HIV prevention services.
-These include condoms and lubricant, safer sex counselling, frequent STI check-ups and treatment, and regular HIV testing.60
+Because PrEP is only fully effective when it is adhered to exactly as prescribed - and also does not protect against other STIs - it needs to be delivered as part of a comprehensive package of HIV/STI prevention services, based on an individual's circumstances.
+These might include condoms and lubricant, safer sex counselling, frequent STI check-ups and treatment, and regular HIV testing.60

-A range of models for delivering PrEP have been proposed, including STI clinics, primary care clinics, and community-based organisations with links to clinics.43 44 45 However, each of these options presents challenges.
+A range of models for delivering PrEP have been proposed, including STI clinics, primary care clinics, and community-based organisations with links to clinics.61 62 63 However, each of these options presents challenges.

 A number of factors were attributed to this difference in adherence levels including knowledge and awareness of PrEP, its availability and the participants' lifestyle.69

 Another factor which can affect adherence is exposure to abuse and violence within a relationship.
-A study carried out among HIV-serodiscordant couples accross Africa found that women who had experienced verbal, physical, or economic abuse from a partner were more likely to have low PrEP adherence.
-The reasons given included stress and forgetting, leaving home without pills, and partners throwing pills away.50
+A study carried out among mixed status couples across Africa found that women who had experienced verbal, physical, or economic abuse from a partner were more likely to have low PrEP adherence.
+The reasons given included stress and forgetting, leaving home without pills, and partners throwing pills away.70

 Stigma and discrimination

-As with other HIV services, stigma and discrimination can negatively impact upon uptake and adherence to PrEP.
+As with other HIV services, stigma and discrimination have a negative effect on uptake and adherence to PrEP.